sklinkusch/euro21-next/README.md

 # euro21

 This project is the refactoring of the original euro21 App using NextJS.
+There is still work to do to make it contain all the tournaments the original app is containing.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).